Grey Duck Garlic

 Use our simple method to decide when to plant garlic cloves.

 Check out the USDA chart below to determine your climate zone.
 Or go to the UDSA site to see a cool interactive map which will tell you your climate zone based on your zip code and hair color (just kidding about the hair color).
+You may want to order your garlic to arrive a little earlier than you need it if you have variable winter weather.

 General Guidelines for Garlic Planting: